CEED/libCEED/doc/sphinx/source/libCEEDapi.rst

      by multiple processors

-   - this way, an **E-vector** can be derived from an **L-vector** without any communications and without additional computations to derive the dependend dofs
+   - this way, an **E-vector** can be derived from an **L-vector** without any communications and without additional computations to derive the dependent dofs

    - in other words, an entry in an **E-vector** is obtained by copying an entry